 - Teams of two will start at 40-second intervals.
 Both runners must start and finish together (the distance between them at the finish must not exceed one flight of steps).

-- Competitors must wear full protective clothing and carry their breathing apparatus, but it does not have to be connected
+- Competitors must wear full protective clothing and carry their self contained breathing apparatus (SCBA), but it does not have to be connected

 - You can find more information about the fire brigade categories here.

 The event is open to runners at all levels, from complete beginners to elite athletes, so there’s is no shame in being overtaken by faster runners or teams.
 Please let faster runners past on the inside so they lose as little time as possible.

 There are elite categories for the individual and firefighters with breathing apparatus categories.
 These races are open to everyone, from reigning European Champions to local heroes.
 If you think you’re a contender for outright victory (no time-wasters, please!) please let us know when you register.
 The elite athletes will start in their own block, at longer intervals than other runners.

 A maximum of 20 starting slots are available in the elite block.
 If we receive more than 20 applications, the available places will be allocated by the organisers in consultation with Towerrunning Germany.
 The starting order will be set by the organiser in consultation with Towerrunning Germany.